 Jack Russell Terrier + Yorkshire Terrier

 Also called a Yorkie Jack, this breed is curious and feisty, with a ton of Yorkie markings and a big Jack Russel personality.
 Though these dogs are quite small, they love to run around and really need a space in which they can freely roam to be in great health.
+Though they are generally too small for a wireless dog fence, a fenced-in yard is always an option.

 Jack Russell Terrier + Corgi